The perfect child violin; little violins for little people

 There are two schools of thought when it comes to buying a child violin.
-One thought is that it is already hard enough to sound good on a really small violin, (go ahead, try it if you don't believe me) so spend more money and get a small violin that will sound good.
+One argument is that it is already hard enough to sound good on a really small violin, (go ahead, try it if you don't believe me) so spend more money and get a small violin that will sound good.
 Teachers and violin makers who promote this idea believe that if your student has an easier time making it sound really good then they will want to practice more and will be less likely to quit.
 Makes sense doesn't it.
-Teachers and parents who follow this way of thinking usually spend more money on a new instrument, their student sounds fabulous practices and progresses with their playing.
-The great thing about child violins is that if they are well taken care of they don't depreciate too much in value.
-They are good investments.
+Teachers and parents who follow this way of thinking and spend more money on a new instrument, usually feel like the return investment is that their student sounds fabulous, practices regularly, and progresses quickly with their playing.

-The flip side to this argument is that if your student really and truly loves to play, then it won't matter how much you spend.
+The flip side to this debate is that if your student truly loves to play, then it won't matter how much you spend.
 Let me demonstrate this point.
 My aunt teaches elementary school orchestra.
 She had one student that didn't have a violin, and so she came up with a school violin for her.
 My aunt said that the violin was beat up and not very nice at all, but this student was so excited to have an instrument, treasured her violin, and practiced more then any of the other students in the class (even those with really expensive instruments).
-Teachers and parents who believe this argument are better off not spending a lot of money on that very first beginning instrument.
-Let them see how much their student enjoys playing before they invest on a nice instrument.
+Teachers and parents who believe this to be true do not spend a lot of money on that very first beginning instrument.
+They take the 'let's see how much my student' enjoys playing approach before they invest on a nice instrument.

-As a young student, I don't know if my violin was expensive or not.
+I don't know if my first violin was expensive or not.
 I'm going to guess that it was not the most expensive violin because my parents bought it used off a call-in radio announcement.
 But to me it was golden.
-I loved that violin, and didn't know that anything could be better.
-If anything, it made me a better player because I had to work extra hard to get rid of the squeaks.
+I loved that violin, and didn't know that anything could be better until years later when I actually did have better.

 Whether you are looking to spend a lot of money, or buying on a budget; it is good to know a couple of things when buying a child violin.